allenc125789/Patrol-Drone/README.md

 > [!NOTE]
 > **Current Status:** Under Development.
 Working on face detection, path detection, and preparing code to be used by the motherboard.
 Specifically, a booting phase to intially recognize an admin, then go into a path scanning mode.
 >
-> Main goal is to create, develop, an automated drone that can configure itself for scanning and patrolling various environments.
+> Main goal is to develop an automated drone that can configure itself for scanning and patrolling various environments.

 # Security Drone (Prototype)